Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Model definitions

-where the parameters are defined as before and $(\cdot)^{\text{in}}$ indicates the parameter associated with the inner population.
-The break period $T_{b^{\text{in}}}^+$ is defined in inner units, and the amplitude $A^{\text{in}}$ is a constant that sets the magnitude of the inner population's plateau.
+where the parameters are defined as before and $(\cdot)^{\text{in}}$ indicates the parameter associated with the inner {peak}.
+The break period $T_{b^{\text{in}}}^+$ is defined in inner units, and the amplitude $A^{\text{in}}$ is a constant that sets the magnitude of the inner {peak}'s plateau.

-Following Townsend's attached-eddy model, which predicts $\Phi_{p\!p}(f) \sim f^0$ as $f \to 0$ for smooth-wall turbulent flows \citep{townsend_structure_1976}, we select
+Following Townsend's attached-eddy model, which predicts $\phi_{pp}(f) \sim f^0$ as $f \to 0$ for smooth-wall turbulent flows \citep{townsend_structure_1976}, we select

-For the high-frequency decay, we are guided by the classical rapid-decay theories: \citet{kraichnan_pressure_1956} suggested a steep spectrum $\Phi_{p\!p} \sim f^{-5}$ at very high frequencies.
-In our formulation, a high-frequency decay of $\Phi_{p\!p,\mathrm{in}}^+ \sim (f^+)^{-5}$ corresponds to
+For the high-frequency decay, we are guided by the classical rapid-decay theories: \citet{kraichnan_pressure_1956} suggested a steep spectrum $\phi_{pp} \sim f^{-5}$ at very high frequencies.
+In our formulation, a high-frequency decay of $\Phi_{pp,\mathrm{in}}^+ \sim (f^+)^{-5}$ corresponds to

-Prior studies noted that in an intermediate range around the spectral ``convective peak'', the wall-pressure spectrum often follows $\Phi_{p\!p} \sim f^{-1}$ \citep{bradshaw_inactive_1967,panton_wall_1974,blake_mechanics_1986}.
+Prior studies noted that in an intermediate range around the {inner} peak, the wall-pressure spectrum often follows $\phi_{pp} \sim f^{-1}$ \citep{bradshaw_inactive_1967,panton_wall_1974,blake_mechanics_1986}.
 To incorporate this overlap scaling, we adjust $r^{\text{in}}$ such that the slope at $f \approx f_{b^{\text{in}}}^+$ is $-1$.
 For a symmetric Lorentzian ($q^{\text{in}} = 2$), this condition is approximately met by $r^{\text{in}} \approx 2$.
 We therefore take $r^{\text{in}} = 2$ as a convenient choice that yields an overlap slope of order $-1$ (and a slightly steeper ultimate decay, closer to $f^{-6}$, at the highest frequencies).
-It should be noted that there is some debate in the literature regarding the exact value of the transition slope, \citet{goody_empirical_2004} suggesting values closer to $0.8$.
+It should be noted that there is some debate in the literature regarding the exact value of the transition slope, \citet{goody_empirical_2004,klewicki_statistical_2008} suggesting values closer to $0.8$.